Ekkehard-Schulze/precision-temperature-logger/README.md

 2. The DS3231 real-time clock product version DS3231M is less accurate but more vibration-resistant.
 It may drift up to 158 seconds per year.

+2. SD card types vary widely in their standby current.
+For a longer battery life, select an SD card with a low standby current.

 3. For a quick start instead of using our project's printed circuit board and case you can use the 'Adafruit Feather 32u4 Adalogger #2795' with an 'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it